buyer's guide to best big camping tents

-Best Big Camping Tents on the Market in 2021
+Best Big Camping Tents on the Market

-by Kaisa
+by Kaisa @ Glam Granola Travel

 Whether you have a big family, or just like a lot of room, sometimes you’ve just gotta get yourself a huge camping tent.
 I get it.
-I used to be happy in my cozy little one person, backpacking tent… but then came the boyfriend, and a couple of dogs (one of whom weighs a cool 150 pounds).
+I used to be happy in my cozy little one person, backpacking tent… but then came the husband, and a couple of dogs (one of whom weighs a cool 150 pounds).
 Now I cherish a bit of legroom!

 I’ve been hanging out in tents—of all sizes—my whole life.
 I grew up in an extremely outdoorsy family, camping all over the Midwest.
 I spent most of my 20s working as a National Park Ranger, rubbing elbows with some of the country’s foremost experts on large camping tents (okay, that’s an exaggeration, but if I’m going to take tent advice from anyone may as well be a park ranger)!
 Basically, I know the features to look for.
 Some of those features are simply nice to have, while others are absolute lifesavers